 Community Platform

 Below, I list my priorities for next term.
 My platform lays out what I intend to advocate for if I get re-elected.
 But I’m always open to pushback or new ideas.
 As you read my platform, I’d love to hear from you.
 What do you think our next Council should be focused on?
-If you’re interested in arranging a phone, coffee, or Zoom meeting: please get ahold of me.
+You can always find me on social media or email me at dylan@bressey.ca.
+I’m also always happy to meet for coffee or have a phone conversation.

 VALUES

 As I undertake Council work, TRANSPARENCY is key to everything I do.
 Residents have a right to know what the City is working on and understand why Council makes the decisions it makes.
 Transparency is key to allowing residents to become good citizens who hold Council to account in elections and have input into decisions throughout the term.
-To promote transparency, I’ve written about all major Council decisions, spent a great deal of time talking to residents, and advocated for better communications and engagement from the City.
+To promote transparency, I’ve published Council Meeting previews, spent a great deal of time talking to residents, and advocated for better communications and engagement from the City.

 As I transparently do my work, there’s been three primary values that I’ve applied to decisions.
 My goal on Council is to make Grande Prairie more sustainable, livable, and connected.
 What I mean by that: